amritsharma/writing-challenge/Jan8-WealthSimple.md

 ## What's Really In My Wealth Simple TFSA?

 It's a low bar but WealthSimple offers the most millennial-friendly financial products in Canada.
 Their low fees, thoughtful UX and clever marketing make it the only choice for Canadians who want to "set it and forget it".
-That's what I have done so far.
+That's exactly what I had done so far.

-All you have to do is answer a couple questions.
+While setting up a TFSA account, all you have to do is answer a couple questions.
 It's simple - maybe too simple.

 (1) Theme: Standard, Halal and Socially Responsible Investing.

 (2) Risk level: 1-10.

-Like most rational actors several decades away from retirement living in an era of low interest rates, I selected Standard and 10.
+I presume, like any rational actor several decades away from retirement who lives in an era of low interest rates, I selected Standard and 10 to maximize my returns in exchange for higher risk.

-Until today I never looked beyond the the pretty fonts and pastel colors on WealthSimple to evaluate the specific ETFs that my money was being invested into.
+Until today I never took the time to look beyond the pretty fonts and pastel colors on WealthSimple to evaluate the specific ETFs that my money was being invested into.

 ### Equities (90%)